-- 70. The hours that will count towards a study programme are categorised as either qualification (planned learning hours) or non-qualification hours (planned employment, enrichment and pastoral hours). - 71.
+- The hours that will count towards a study programme are categorised as either qualification hours (planned learning hours) or non-qualification hours (planned employment, enrichment and pastoral (EEP) hours). - 71.
 To count for funding purposes, planned hours that make up a coherent study programme must be timetabled, organised and/or supervised by the institution and be within that institution's normal working pattern. - 72.
 When entering the planned hours on data returns institutions must ensure that the hours entered are realistic and deliverable to each individual student and are supported by auditable evidence that the eligible activity offered to students is timetabled and exists.
-The EFA will publish further advice on recording planned hours to meet funding audit requirements later this year. - 73.
-Students who are only recruited to start short study programmes should only have the planned hours recorded on data returns for those associated planned short programmes.
-Those who at the completion of their short study programme are then recruited by the institution on to longer study programmes should then have their planned hours revised to reflect their longer planned programme.
-This advice applies equally whether or not there is any gap between a student initial short study programme and their longer study programme. - 74.
-Where an institution (or its sub-contractors) closes any delivery centre during the funding year they must remove all planned hours after the closure date from all their data returns unless they have retained the students in a different delivery centre to complete their study programmes.
+If the programme content changes within the first 6 weeks of the programme, the institution must update the planned hours.3 For all students where their planned programme hours are calculated using expected standard student attendance for a www.gov.uk/government/publications/funding-rates-and-formula.